khanr1/GitTuto/README.md

 ## Removing modification from the main branch

-It can happen that we make a modification in the main branch while we wanted those modification to be in an other branch.
+It can happen that we add a modification in the main branch while we wanted those modification to be in an other branch.
 If no commit has been made one can use the command

 ``` git stash ```